Derrick May (baseball)

-Derrick Brant May (born July 14, 1968) is a former outfielder who played for the Chicago Cubs (1990–94), Milwaukee Brewers (1995), Houston Astros (1995–96), Philadelphia Phillies (1997), Montreal Expos (1998) and Baltimore Orioles (1999).
-He also played three seasons in Japan, from 2001 until 2003, for the Chiba Lotte Marines.
-He was the assistant hitting coach for the St. Louis Cardinals in 2016.
+Derrick Brant May (born July 14, 1968) is an American former professional baseball outfielder and coach.
+He played in Major League Baseball (MLB) from 1990 to 1999 for the Chicago Cubs, Milwaukee Brewers, Houston Astros, Philadelphia Phillies, Montreal Expos, and Baltimore Orioles.
+He also played three seasons in Nippon Professional Baseball (NPB), from 2001 until 2003, for the Chiba Lotte Marines.

+May was the assistant hitting coach for the St. Louis Cardinals in 2016.
 He was the manager of the Frederick Keys of the MLB Draft League in 2021.
-Currently is the Organization Hitting Coordinator for SSG Lander’s in Korea.
+In 2022 he was the Organization Hitting Coordinator for the SSG Landers of the KBO League.

+May was the 1993 Delaware Athlete of the Year, a 2014 Delaware Sports Hall of Fame inductee, and a 2015 Delaware Afro-American Hall of Fame inductee.
+In 2019 he was elected into the Delaware Baseball Hall of Fame at Frawley Stadium.

+Derrick May was recently named Director of the Baseball Division for Rise Above Sports Group.

+Playing career

 May batted left-handed and threw right-handed.
-After signing to play football and baseball at Virginia Tech, May was drafted by the Chicago Cubs in the first round (#9 overall) of the 1986 June draft, at the age of 17.
+After signing to play football and baseball at Virginia Tech, May was drafted by the Chicago Cubs in the first round (#9 overall) of the 1986 Major League Baseball draft, at the age of 17.
 May hit .320 (3rd), .298 (11th), .305 (5th), .295 (5th), and .296 (5th) and was a Carolina League and Southern League All-Star before making his major league debut.
 May enjoyed an 18-year professional baseball career, including ten seasons in the major leagues.
 He was a .271 hitter with 52 home runs and 310 RBI in 797 major league games played.
 In Japan, he hit an additional 59 home runs in just three seasons, batting .274.

-May was the 1993 Delaware Athlete of the Year, a 2014 Delaware Sports Hall of Fame inductee and a 2015 Delaware Afro-American Hall of Fame inductee.

-Derrick May is the son of major league outfielder Dave May.
-His brother, David May, Jr., is a major league scout for the Toronto Blue Jays.
-His son Donovan is a scout for the Boston Red Sox.
+May's best season came in 1993, where he logged a: .295 batting average, 10 home runs, 77 runs batted in, 62 runs, 25 doubles, 10 stolen bases, and 128 appearances – all career-highs.

 Coaching career

+St. Louis Cardinals

-May was an Assistant MLB hitting coach/hitting coordinator and minor league hitting coach in the St. Louis Cardinals Organization from 2005 to 2016.
+May was an assistant MLB hitting coach/hitting coordinator and minor league hitting coach in the St. Louis Cardinals organization from 2005 to 2016.